 Kids and parents alike love Halloween – especially trick-or-treating.
-While the pandemic has made a lot of changes to the traditional spooky season, it hasn’t changed our love of candy.
+While the pandemic has made many changes to the traditional spooky season, it hasn’t changed our love of candy.
 Even in the face of social distancing and gathering regulations, Americans will still spend an average of $92 per person on Halloween.
 That’s over $8 billion total – and a whopping 96 percent of spending comes from stocking up on trick-or-treating supplies.

 Avoid sticky or hard candies